jaceygan/switchBluetoothAudioProfile/README.md

 As an option, this script can be added to cron (example provided in cron.txt) to launch during startup

 This is a quick and dirty way of automating the audio profile switching task.
+I have commented the scripts on where changes are necessary to make it work for other use cases.
 If anyone knows how to make this better or if an elegant solution already exists, do let me know.